-- Small Cars or other push toys, like our Rainbow Roller - Dash Hound, are great goodies to pull out of your bag.
+- Small Cars or other push toys, like our Fabric Pull Backs - Gumtree Buddies are great goodies to pull out of your bag.
 You can create terrain with your bag, shoes and extra clothes that they can navigate over while in the airport waiting for your next flight.

-- Tubes or baggies filled with tiny plastic animals.
+- Tubes or baggies filled with tiny plastic animals like these unicorns or dinosaurs.
 These are perennial favorites on our travels for hours of imaginative play.

 - Silk Crayons & a pad of paper: Two simple items = hours of fun.
 Have your kiddos colour the paper from edge to edge and then make paper airplanes or other origami items to extend the fun.

 - What to avoid: Building toys with small parts.
 Small parts are easily dropped, lost, etc. which can lead to meltdowns.